bitsofcotton/bitsofcotton/README-shadow.md

 I have a dinkey academic background, so it's very low probability but if there's some propaganda nor so on, it's not me.

-I need the time to read the things I bought before (the books from publishers and the reports that google scholar finds.)
+I need the time to re-read the things I bought before ((the books and kindle from publishers and) the reports that google scholar finds.)